Town of Salem: Development

 BlankMediaGames LLC was founded in 2014 by Josh Brittain and Blake Burns.
-A Kickstarter campaign began on February 14, 2014 to develop Town of Salem.
+A Kickstarter campaign began on February 14, 2014, to develop Town of Salem.
 After thirty days, the fundraiser raised $17,190 with a goal of $15,000.
 The game was released that year, and reached 800,000 active monthly users by 2016.

 On September 13, 2014, the developers started a fundraiser for a Steam release, with a goal of $30,000.
 The fundraiser finished in 35 days, raising $114,197 from 7,506 backers.
 The Steam version was released on December 14.
+The web version of Town of Salem was free-to-play, while the Steam version was not.

+On November 3, 2018, the free web version transitioned to a paid model.
+Accounts that were previously obtained for free were grandfathered in and remained active.
+BlankMediaGames stated that the reason for this change was to combat spam and bot attacks plaguing the game.

-As of March 2020, nine game modes are available on the base-game The game is for groups of 7-15 players, and features 50 different roles (including ones from The Coven expansion pack).
+As of March 2020, nine game modes are available.
+The game is for groups of 7-15 players, and features 50 different roles (including those from The Coven expansion pack).

+As of July 2024, as developing company BlankMediaGames has been acquired by publisher Digital Bandidos, ownership and control of the game has passed to the publisher.
+It announced partnership with developer BlankMediaGames in August 2024, with the aim of bringing Town of Salem 2 to mobile.

 Ports

 On March 31, 2016, another Kickstarter fundraiser began after the release of a mobile beta version of the game.
 The fundraiser sought to support further development towards a finished mobile version.
 On September 28, 2018, after two years in development, a launch trailer for the mobile game was released on YouTube.
 The game, now using a Unity base code, was released free-to-play on the Apple App Store and Google Play on October 14.
 It featured an extensive overhaul of the UI to one that was more ergonomic, had more and improved animations, and better graphics.

-On April 2, 2019 BlankMediaGames announced development of a Unity version of the web browser and Steam games due to the discontinuation of Adobe Flash Player in 2020.
+On April 2, 2019, BlankMediaGames announced development of a Unity version of the web browser and Steam games due to the discontinuation of Adobe Flash Player in 2020.
 The opt-in beta version became available only on Steam on July 24.
 On October 28, 2019, the Steam Unity client was officially released.
 The formerly free-to-play Flash-based web version was still available for several months afterward.
 On May 28, 2020, the browser-based client was also updated to use the Unity engine.